TeamStarDrive/StarDrive/README.md

     * Configure SourceTree: Tools->Options->Git: [v] Perform submodule actions recursively _(Important!!!)_
 * [Clone](https://confluence.atlassian.com/sourcetreekb/clone-a-repository-into-sourcetree-780870050.html) this repository to a local directory, for example: C:/Projects/BlackBox
     * Advanced Options When cloning: [v] Recurse submodules _(Important!!!)_
-* Switch to `develop` branch, which is our main branch for latest ongoing development.
+* Switch to `mars-1.50` branch, which is our main branch for latest ongoing development.
 * Launch Visual Studio, any required DLL references should be in `BlackBox/game` directory.
 * Launch a full build (Build -> Build Solution) in `Release` configuration to produce the BlackBox StarDrive executable.
     * If you get this build error: "Windows 10 SDK is not installed", then you need to go back to Visual Studio installer and enable Desktop development with C++